Edward Beiner

 How might we establish a successful digital storefront to generate online sales and increase eye exams across the company’s Florida retail markets?

-STAGE 1 - User flows and IA
+STAGE 1 - REBUILDING

-Defining and visualizing
+Defining and visualizing the system boundaries

 One of the biggest challenges was rethinking the site's IA.
 The analytics data showed that visitors mainly spend their time on the homepage, scrolling from top to bottom in search of specific products, often overlooking important commands like events and eye exam consultations.
-To address this issue, I emphasized a section on the home screen to include call-to-action buttons for these key pieces of information.
+To address this issue, we emphasized a section on the home screen to include call-to-action buttons for these key pieces of information.

 Additionally we created clear, concise navigation that focused on the customer's journey.
 The homepage was designed as a gateway to the brand's core offerings, highlighting essential collections and new arrivals while keeping the layout clean and approachable.
 Subcategories were restructured to guide users naturally through the product offerings, making it easier to find what they were looking for.